DLinkSDK/client-sdk-swift/README.md

 # client-sdk-swift

-## Step 1: Get the Appid
+## Step 1: Get the AccountId

 Register an account at [https://console.dlink.cloud/](https://console.dlink.cloud).
-After creating an app on the platform, get the corresponding Appid of the app.
+After creating an app on the platform, get the corresponding AccountId of the app.

 ## Step 2: Get the SDK